kin4stat/kthook/README.md

 A few important notes about `kthook_simple_t`
 - Function return type must be default-constructible
-- If any before callback returns false, the original function and after callback are not called.
+- If any before callback returns false, and function return type is non void, the original function and after callback are not called.
 Default constructed value is returned

 ### Advanced Usage